Hamdard University: Faculty of Health and Medical Sciences

+The college admitted its first M.B B.S batch in 1994 and first B.D.S. batch in 1999.
+Hamdard College of Medicine & Dentistry is included in the list of permanent members of PMDC under council's ordinance 1962 (Schedule I, III-A and V).
+The college has been granted recognition by Pakistan Medical Commission for fellowship training in department of General Surgery, Obstetrics & Gynaecology and Operative Dentistry.

 Faculty of Legal Studies

 The Hamdard School of Law, as a constituent institution of Hamdard University, opened for admission in January 2001, on the initiative of its former chancellor, Justice (R) Ajmal Mian, former Chief Justice of Pakistan and the then-Vice Chancellor.
-The Faculty of Legal Studies offers the degree of Bachelor of Laws (LL.B.) through the Hamdard School of Law which is in the vicinity of City Campus II (CC-II).
-Unlike most of the Pakistani institutions which offer the LL.B. courses in evening lecture sessions, the Hamdard School of Law offers a full-time semester-based course.
+The Faculty of Legal Studies offers the degree of Bachelor of Laws through the Hamdard School of Law.
 Activities held during the three-year course include: